 · Take down those personal family photos.

-· Schedule a good deep clean of the whole house and hire someone to shampoo your carpets, rugs, and furniture (you’ve been meaning to do that anyway, right?).
+· Schedule a good deep clean of the whole house and hire someone to shampoo your carpets, rugs, and furniture.
+You can also hire a cleaning service that does chimney sweeps in Portland, Oregon.

 If the stager tells you to sell your oversized sectional … my advice is to just do it!
 Remember, you will be moving to a new place and chances are it won’t fit in your new space anyway.
 The money you will make by selling your home faster you can use to buy yourself a new sectional that is even more comfortable and fits in your new room.
 If you don’t want to sell it, then just store it or put it in the garage.
 Chances are the stager suggested it so potential buyers could see the size of the room or your beautiful hardwood floors.